arshajii/ema/README.md

 EMA: Aligner for barcoded short-reads
 -------------------------------------

-EMA uses a latent variable model to align barcoded short-reads (such as those produced by 10X Genomics' sequencing platform).
+EMA uses a latent variable model to align barcoded short-reads (such as those produced by [10x Genomics](https://www.10xgenomics.com)' sequencing platform).

 ### Build
 Requires BWA library and GNU C99 or later.
 Can be compiled with `make`.